James Ensor: What Hides the Mask

 Dix and his wife knew Berber both professionally and personally (they saw several of her live performances).
-With Dix’s portrait, he reminds the viewer that everything, even Berber’s over the top sexuality and persona, is an act and a performance.
+With Dix’s portrait, he reminds the viewer that everything, even Berber’s over-the-top sexuality and persona, is an act and a performance.

 In 1928, Berber collapsed during a performance at a Beirut nightclub.
 A few months later she died from tuberculosis, most likely the result of years of drug abuse.
 Following her death, an unflattering and largely fabricated biography emerged, which shaped Berber’s legacy for decades.
 More recently she’s been seen in a new light, thanks to LGBTQ+ and feminist studies.
 If Berber were alive today, rather than being labelled the “princess of debauchery,” she might be seen as a fiercely confident woman, a la Lady Gaga.
 Berber was an early performance artist at a time when that label didn’t even exist.

-Funkenstein, S. (2005).
-Anita Berber: Imaging a Weimar Performance Artist.
-Woman’s Art Journal, 26 (1), 26-31.
+Funkenstein, S. (2005), “Anita Berber: Imaging a Weimar Performance Artist”, Woman’s Art Journal, 26 (1), pp. 26-31.